Microsoft SQL Server 2008, 2008 R2, 2012, 2012 R2, 2014, 2016, 2017, 2019

 Find your machine, database and the date of backup you want to restore

-For best recovery speed, it may be best to first restore the full to your machine without selecting the differentials.
+For best recovery speed, it may be best to first restore the full backup to your computer without selecting the differential backups.
 Then, go back and select the differential backup file to which you would like to restore.

-Right button of the mouse click on selected
+Right button of the mouse click the selected

 .bakfile and choose Recover

-Select the location for restored file and click on OK
+Select the location for restored file and click OK.

 Wait for the recovery process completion